Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 $ sudo python sonata/tutorial/Part-1/send.py
 ```

-You will see the resulting output tuples in `~/dev/sonata/tutorial/Part-1/receiver.log` file.
-Report the number of
+##### Question 2: How many tuples (lines) were reported from the data plane?
-tuples (lines) in this log file.
+You can find the resulting output tuples in `~/dev/sonata/tutorial/Part-1/receiver.log` file.

 ##### Cleanup
 Run the following command to clean up any stored results and any previously running processes.